-- A photo-identification card that describes the wearer's corporate position.
-Those without a photo-ID can use a valid driver's license with photo or Florida Identification Card to enhance, not replace, their corporate ID. - Clothing suitable for the situation, such as hardhats, heavy-duty shoes and other clothing that will reduce the chance of injury in the damaged area. - 3.
-An identifiable yellow vest, similar to those worn by police and other emergency responders.
-The vest should identify the company, the position of the wearer (i.e. "Recovery Officer" or "Business Continuity Manager") and the wearer.
+- 1. A photo-identification card that describes the wearer's corporate position.
+Those without a photo-ID can use a valid driver's license with photo or Florida Identification Card to enhance, not replace, their corporate ID. - 2.
+Clothing suitable for the situation, such as hardhats, heavy-duty shoes and other clothing that will reduce the chance of injury in the damaged area. - 3.
+An identifiable high-visible yellow vest should identify the company, the position of the wearer (i.e. "Recovery Officer" or "Business Continuity Manager") and the wearer.